MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-phases.md

 ## Initiate phase

 After you purchase the appropriate number of licenses, follow the guidance from the purchase confirmation email to associate the licenses to your existing tenant or new tenant.
 Microsoft then verifies your eligibility for the FastTrack Center Benefit and tries to contact you to offer onboarding assistance.

+> [!NOTE]
-You can also request assistance from the [FastTrack Center](http://fasttrack.microsoft.com/) if you're ready to deploy these services for your organization.
+> You can also request assistance from the [FastTrack Center](http://fasttrack.microsoft.com/) if you're ready to deploy these services for your organization.

+### To request assistance

+1. Go to [FastTrack Center](http://fasttrack.microsoft.com/) and sign in with your work or school account.

+2. On the Customer Dashboard, choose **Go to FastTrack** at the bottom right of the page.

-To request assistance, sign in to the [FastTrack Center](http://fasttrack.microsoft.com/) with your work or school account, go to the dashboard, expand the **Need Help?** at the left of the screen, and then follow the prompts to complete your request.
-Once onboarding support starts, we set up a schedule of online meetings.
+3. On the FastTrack Dasboard, expand the **Need Help** at the bottom right of the page, and then follow the prompts to complete your request.

-During this phase, we discuss the onboarding process, verify data, and set up a kick-off meeting.
+Once the onboarding support starts, FastTrack sets up a schedule of online meetings with you to discuss the onboarding process, verify data, and set up a kick-off meeting.

 ![Onboarding initiate phase](./media/ft-initiate-phase.png)